willkilgore/willkilgore.github.io/_portfolio/portfolio-1.md

 ---
 title: "Vibrational Analysis of Bike Frames"
-excerpt: "Performed vibration-based testing and signal analysis to compare the compliance, stiffness, and damping behavior of road bike frames."
+excerpt: "Performed vibration-based testing and signal analysis to compare the compliance, stiffness, and damping behavior of road bike frames"
 collection: portfolio
 ---